Definition/General

 -Nuclear size >normal macrophage nucleus

--Pleomorphic nuclear features.
+-Pleomorphic nuclear features

 Architectural Patterns: